maykar/compact-custom-header/readme.md

 # Important notes:

 * Hiding the header or options button will remove your ability to edit from the UI.
-In this case you can restore the default header by adding "?disable_cch" to the end of your url.
+In this case, you can restore the default header by adding "?disable_cch" to the end of your URL.
 Example: `http://192.168.1.42:8123/lovelace/0?disable_cch`

 * To use with panel view place this card inside a "container card" with the panel card (vertical stack card, layout-card, etc.), otherwise this card isn't "displayed" and won't load.

-* The card will automatically display when "configuring ui" to allow for editing, but is otherwise hidden.
+* The card will automatically display when "configuring UI" to allow for editing, but is otherwise hidden.

 ## Config Caching:

 Since it is required for this card to be placed on each view, caching is used so that you only need to configure the card once.
 The card in your first view should be set as the main config either by using the editor or by setting `main_config: true`.

-You may clear the cache by clicking the button on the bottom of the editor or by adding "?clear_cch_cache" to the end of your url.
+You may clear the cache by clicking the button on the bottom of the editor or by adding "?clear_cch_cache" to the end of your URL.
 Example: `http://192.168.1.42:8123/lovelace/0?clear_cch_cache`

 ## Config:

-### If not using yaml mode you can configure everything by editing the card in the editor's UI.
+### If not using YAML mode you can configure everything by editing the card in the editor's UI.

 |NAME|TYPE|DEFAULT|ICON|DESCRIPTION|
 |-|-|-|-|-|